We all know that in order to sell your business for a healthy figure, it’s really important that it first has a good profit margin.

 On the other hand, if you’re selling a commoditized product, you’ll need to have a much higher target profit margin just in case someone does come along and starts selling it alongside you.

 Lastly, it’s crucial that you consider how scalable your products are.
-If you’re selling something that’s a one hit wonder, you’ll need your profit margins to be super high.
-This is because your products (and store) are considered high risk.
+If you’re selling a one-hit-wonder, you’ll need to have extremely high-profit margins.
+This is due to the fact that your products (and store) are high risk.

 We can conclude that there’s no such thing as a universally good profit margin for an FBA business.
 This is because it really does depend on where your business is at, and the types of products you’re selling.

 If you’re selling products that tick the right boxes, you should be looking at a 10% profit margin.
 That would be acceptable and even good.
-But if you’re selling something that could be here today and gone tomorrow, even a 75% profit margin won’t save you.
+But if you’re selling something that may be gone tomorrow, even a 75% profit margin won’t help.
 Only sustainability can save you.

 All in all, then, I recommend that you try to hit the 25-35% gross margin ballpark.
-You’ll still have cash left over for marketing and ads, and you’ll still be able to hold firm against any price wars.
+You’ll still have money for marketing and advertising, and you’ll be able to resist price wars.

 Got any questions?
 Feel free to let me know in the comments below.